tututuntun/chatbot/README.md

 ```
 And the index.html file should open in your browser

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 This project was inspired by the capabilities of OpenAI's API.

-## Contact
-For any inquiries or questions, you can reach me at tyleroneildev@gmail.com
-or on my linkedin at https://ca.linkedin.com/in/tyler-oneil-dev